-4) Selling a property for top dollar costs money.
+5) Selling a property for top dollar is not cheap.

-6) Uncle Sam wants a piece of the action.
+7) Beware: Uncle Sam wants a cut of your inheritance.

 We’ll help you determine prices for any property near Palm Desert – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).